2014 shootings at Parliament Hill, Ottawa: Reactions

 A mosque in Cold Lake, Alberta, was defaced overnight with graffiti.
 This was immediately cleaned up in a joint effort with local residents.
-An Ottawa mosque was the scene of two incidents: A member praised Zehaf-Bibeau as a martyr after prayers, leading to the police stopping him for national security reasons the next day.
+An Ottawa mosque was the scene of two incidents: A member praised the attacker as a martyr after prayers, leading to the police stopping him for national security reasons the next day.
 A vandal then destroyed several windows, causing over $10,000 in damages.

 As soon as the war memorial was reopened to the public, a makeshift memorial to Cirillo grew in front of it; residents laid out flowers, cards, and wreaths.
-On October 24, 2014, Cirillo's body was transported home to Hamilton in an official motorcade along Ontario Highway 401, the portion of which between Trenton and Toronto is known as the Highway of Heroes.
+On 24 October 2014, Cirillo's body was transported home to Hamilton in an official motorcade along Ontario Highway 401, the portion of which between Trenton and Toronto is known as the Highway of Heroes.
 The times of the motorcade were publicized and people stood at overpasses to observe and as it passed.
 Cirillo's family released a statement and gave thanks to the Canadian Forces for the support offered and to those who came to the soldier's aid.
 Thousands attended visitation at the funeral home where Cirillo lay in repose.
-He was accorded the honour of a full regimental funeral service and funeral procession on October 28 in Hamilton, attended by family, soldiers, and dignitaries.
+He was accorded the honour of a full regimental funeral service and funeral procession on 28 October in Hamilton, attended by family, soldiers, and dignitaries.

-On October 27, a concert by the National Arts Centre Orchestra (NAC Orchestra) (from Ottawa) and Royal Philharmonic Orchestra (from London) concert was dedicated to Patrice Vincent and Nathan Cirillo and was attended by Prince Charles.
+On 27 October, a concert by the National Arts Centre Orchestra (NAC Orchestra) (from Ottawa) and Royal Philharmonic Orchestra (from London) concert was dedicated to Patrice Vincent and Nathan Cirillo and was attended by Prince Charles.
 The NAC Orchestra dedicated its entire UK tour of five performances to Vincent and Cirillo.

-On November 11, the annual Remembrance Day service at the war memorial was held as planned.
+On 11 November, the annual Remembrance Day service at the war memorial was held as planned.
 It was attended by Anne, Princess Royal, along with the Governor General, the Prime Minister, and other dignitaries.
 It was attended by a larger than normal crowd of 50,000.
 This was attributed to "a rising tide of concern for Canada's Forces" since the attacks.
 There was an increased police presence at the event because of the two killings and military armored vehicles patrolled the area, while military personnel were deployed on nearby rooftops.
 Persons have continued to leave "bouquets, poppies, photos, poems, written tributes, stuffed animals, a can or two of beer, even a battered hockey stick" at the war memorial, although the government has removed the items several times.